 Display State_Location list in ascending order in the drop-down list.

-Select state and then display the available City_Name (from the CITY table) in the drop-down list.
+Select state and then display the available City_Name (from the CITY table) list in the drop-down list.

+Select target City_Name, query for information about the Population (from the CITY table) and display population in view population textbox.

 On the drop-down list, show Run Report button.